aimeos/aimeos-docs/src/manual/product-details.md

 The purpose of the available fields are:

-Dataset (optional)
-: List of pre-configured data sets to simplify creating new products for editors

 Status (required)
 : Controls the global visibility of the product.
 There are several status values available but the product will only be shown in the frontend if the status is "enabled"